semgrep/semgrep-docs/docs/semgrep-code/findings.md

     - Business or logic bugs
     - Matches based on your own custom rules (such as organization-specific authentication logic)

     Semgrep rules provide a metadata schema to identify common categories such as the above.
 Semgrep findings include a `message` field that describes the security issue or bug found in matching code.
-Additionally, findings can provide a `fix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub or GitLab.
+Additionally, findings can provide a `fix` field that fixes the issue by creating a suggestion within your source code management (SCM) tool, such as GitHub, GitLab, and BitBucket.
 2. **Finding categorization based on the validity of the match**:
     <dl>
         <dt>True positive</dt>